 International Showcase: Open to films from Latin America and Spain with an emphasis in Mexican films, especially if related to border and immigration issues.

-Youth Films: Open to films made by artists 18 years of age or younger.
-Priority is given to films produced in San Antonio and Texas.
-Limited to screen time capacity, the festival may be able to accept youth films made in the United States, Latin America, and Spain.
+Youth Films: Open to films made by artists 18 years of age or younger in San Antonio, state of Texas, and the United States.

-Entries will be pre-screened for eligibility by a selection committee and not all entries will be programmed.
+Entries will be pre-screened for eligibility by a selection committee, and not all entries will be programmed.
 Films must be submitted with English subtitles if dialogue is in a language other than English.
-Films must have been completed on or after January 2024.
-The festival accepts student films as well as works in progress provided that the filmmakers guarantee the completion of the films by June 2025.
+Films must have been completed on or after January 2025.
+The festival accepts student films as well as works in progress provided that the filmmakers guarantee the completion of the films by June 2026.

 CineFestival programmers are responsible for all programming decisions.
 The decisions of the programmers are final.